lthiery/SPI-Py/README.md

 ## Instructions

-1. Clone or download this repository, navigate to the SPI-Py directory, and nstall the library using the following command.
+1. Clone or download this repository, navigate to the SPI-Py directory, and install the library using the following command.
 Use python3 if installing for Python 3.
 <pre>
 > sudo python setup.py install
 </pre>

-2. Make sure the SPI interface is enabled for your raspberry pi.
+2. Make sure the SPI interface is enabled for your Raspberry Pi.
 This can be done using the raspi-config utility.
 <pre>
 > sudo raspi-config
 </pre>